hyalen-caldeira/inauth/README.md

 Requirements
 ============
 ### Task 1) ###
 I've been using spring-boot to make the server up, runnable and ready to receive HTTP requests.
-The server should be started on port 8088.
+The server is started on port 8088.

 ### Task 2) ###
 Besides the Micro Service to fetch order and product information, I've also added a new generic `Search REST API` to retrieve all relevant information matching the following criteria:

 #### Criteria 1: Filter all the orders which are shipped. ####
- * This search criteria should be applied on the `status` column of the `orders` table.
+ * This search criteria is applied on the `status` column of the `orders` table.
  * The value of the `status` should be `SHIPPED`.

 #### Criteria 2: Filter all the orders where discount has been applied. ####
- * This search criteria should be applied on the `discount` column of the `orders` table.
+ * This search criteria is applied on the `discount` column of the `orders` table.

 #### Criteria 3: Filter all the orders having more that two products in the transaction. ####
 ```json